Andreas-Jankl/CarND-Extended_Lane_Finding/README.md

 # **Advanced Lane Lines Finding Project**
 ***
 This notebook represents project 4 of term 1 of the udacity self driving car nanodegree program.
+In this project again one is supposed to find lanes in an image using computer vision algorithms.
 I did use inspiration for this project from this post: https://medium.com/@vivek.yadav/robust-lane-finding-using-advanced-computer-vision-techniques-mid-project-update-540387e95ed3#.l2yuqhqfm

 **Part 1** Belows cell performs the following steps of the project
 >- Find the camera calibration matrices